actual-saurabh/feature-request/README.txt

 * Internal CAPTCHA
 * Attachment for features
 * Advanced and easy to use settings for controlling new features submitting, Emails, Vote limitation and etc.
-* Archieve page and custom page with shortcode to viewing list of features request.
+* Archive page and custom page with shortcode to viewing list of features request.

 = Shortcodes =